thekompanee/chamber/README.md

 ### Existing Environment Variables (aka Heroku)

-If deploying to a system which has all of your environment variables already set, you're not going to use the values stored in the YAML files.
-Instead, you're going to want to pull whatever values the environment variables are storing.
+If deploying to a system which has all of your environment variables already set, you're not going to use all of the values stored in the YAML files.
+Instead, you're going to want to pull certain values from environment variables.

 **Example:**